Coauthored by Jeff Doucette, Chief Nursing Officer

 Press Ganey’s data and insights can help your organization during this challenging time by demonstrating correlation through comparative performance aspects, and by examining specific safety culture item performance against where respondents rank in engagement.
 We'll then show you how to develop and implement a strategy to both enhance the employee experience and boost patient safety.
 For example, leader behaviors such as High Reliability Rounding™ and tiered huddles all drive safety performance as well as employee engagement.
 In fact, high reliability principles and practices are a chassis by which organizations can improve across multiple domains, including engagement, safety, quality, and patient experience.

-Staffing challenges will be with us for the long term.
+Staffing issues will be with us for the long term.
 So we cannot wait to optimize safety and quality.
-Today’s staffing challenges mean we need to look at new and innovative ways to deliver care, including new care models, care redesign, and process improvement.
+Today’s healthcare staffing shortages mean we need to look at new and innovative ways to deliver care, including new care models, care redesign, and process improvement.

 Leaders must visibly commit to quality, safety, reliability, and service.
-This will lead to enhanced engagement and retention, as well as improved outcomes for patients.
+This will lead to enhanced engagement and employee retention in healthcare, as well as improved outcomes for patients.

 To learn more about how Press Ganey is improving the safety climate across the healthcare industry, check out our Safety 2025 pledge.